 |Table of contents|

 The Nihon Ki-in (literally "Japan Go Institute") is the principal Japanese professional go organization.
 When the Japanese name is not used it is generally referred to in English go publications as the Japanese Go Association.
 The Nihon Kiin is based in Tokyo and was formed in July 1924.
-The main driver was the Kanto earthquake, which caused great financial hardship among the existing Go groups of the time.
+The main driver was the Kanto earthquake, which caused great financial hardship among the existing go groups of the time, namely Hoensha, Chuo Kiin and Hiseikai.
 Baron Okura Kishichiro was a primary patron of the new organization, investing ¥100,000 in a newly built hall in Tameike, Akasaka, completed in April 1926, and further supporting it with ¥1,000 a month through 1937.
 This hall (pictured below) was destroyed during World War II by the USAF strategic air campaign against the Japanese home islands.

-If you go up to the second floor there is a public Go Salon and a shop selling books, boards etc. To play it costs 1100 Yen (current Dec 2010), you pay at the till then take the receipt over to a small table just to the right.
+- Go salon: If you go up to the second floor there is a public go salon and a shop selling books, boards etc. You pay at the till then take the receipt over to a small table just to the right.
 They will then stamp it and take your name and rank giving you a card to fill in.
 They then match you with a appropriate player.
 This process may only be for visitors and you probably will need at least a little Japanese to get it all sorted.
+See Japan Cool Places for details.

-The Hall of Fame and Museum is located on the basement floor.
+- Hall of Fame and Museum: It is located on the basement floor.
+Open 11am - 5pm, closed on Mondays.
 The entry is free.
+Tripadvisor.

 Address: 7-2 Gobancho, Chiyoda-ku, Tokyo 102-0076

 The other Tokyo branch is now in Yurakucho.
 It is more modern than the Ichigaya branch, but not as spacious.
-The address and schedule is on the page Japan Cool Places.
+The Kiin also has office/salons in Nagoya and Osaka.
+For details, see Japan Cool Places.

 - Japanese language - http://www.nihonkiin.or.jp